philips-labs/cloudfoundry-examples/terraform/README.md

 # Deploying

 ## Init
 Start by intializing Terraform.
-This will download the necessary providers:
+This will download the required providers:

 ```shell
 $ terraform init